LMS-Robotics-Team/LMS2023/README.md

 # Welcome!
-This is LMS's 2023-2024 Centerstage Competion Code Repository.
+This is LMS's 2023-2024 Centerstage Competition Code Repository.

 Below is the original `README.md`